karthifairhawn/Spring-Tutorial/Spring Boot Security/readme.md

 spring.security.user.password = new_pass_word
 ```

-## Inmemory User details using WebSecurityConfigurer Adapter
+## Inmemory User details using WebSecurityConfigurer Adapter (Authentication)

 - Extend the class WebSecurityConfigurerAdapter.
-- Override the configure method.
+- Override the configure method with "AuthenticationManagerBuilder" argument.
 - Configure auth variable to use in memory auth with some user and password.
 - Create a password enoder bean with spring expects to hash passwords.
 - Use @EnableWebSecurity annotation to show this class is configuration of security.